ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

 which use the test harness to test the subarray-related operations over the TMC (with a production CSP and emulated SDP and Dishes).

-Another more recent use case (October 2024) is
+Another more recent use case is
 `this new set of TMC system tests <https://gitlab.com/ska-telescope/ska-sw-integration-testing/-/merge_requests/7/>`__, which run in an environment where TMC, CSP, SDP and Dishes are production sub-systems.